Attention All people seeking professional services from Tracy Deagan LPCS,LCSW.

 We also saw :

-We though, 'What could be more Austin than this?'.
-Plus the reference to Venus, goddess of love seemed appropriate as the center was born out of love - our love of working together and our love of our community which we all have a long standing commitment to.
+We thought, 'What could be more Austin than this?'.
+Plus the reference to Venus, goddess of love seemed appropriate as the center was born out of love - our love of working together and our love of our community which we all have a long-standing commitment to.

 The name also incorporated the traditional “alternative” or “gay” color purple as well as invoking “kings” and “queens” - which some of our members proudly identify as.